kammitama5/kammitama5.github.io/_posts/2023-02-13-Monday-February-13th.md

 - Interestingly, just last week a PhD Maths student in my lab enquired about a functional programming language and literally the first question he asked was "Do I need to know type theory to use it?".
 They are a combinatorialist.
 I completely understand why they would see having to learn that as a meh because they just want to use something that is analagous as say, a tablet has been for them in giving lectures something like the way they would write on a board with chalk.
+In PL, a thing I would hear quite often is that they think of themselves as mathematicians, but in mathematics, I learned that mathematicians call this more along the lines of logicians.
 - But what then does that mean for institutions that have been funding this particular way of thinking about proof assistants?
 That was also something that came up.
 As it turns out, some Mathematicians don't necessarily care for the PL-way of theorem proving.
 Looking back at the way I started my journey, it had me thinking a *lot* about the things people told me were "the way" back then, and how type theory and denotational semantics were the things you *had* to learn, because "that's how things are done" in that world.
 What if there is another way?